ials/seminario2/README.md

   -	**Submit your methods chapter (due on 24.05.2021 at 11:59 am)**

 - Exercise:
+  -	Imagine you have just completed your research
-  -	How do you reply to your research questions?
+    -	How would you reply to your research questions?